DevBitexblock/documentation/help/troubleshooting.md

 That means there isn't enough of one of the tokens you're trying to swap in the Liquidity Pool: it's probably a small-cap token that few people are trading.

 However, there's also the chance that you're trying to trade a scam token which cannot be sold.
-In this case, PancakeSwap isn't able to block a token or return funds.
+In this case, Bitexblock isn't able to block a token or return funds.
 {% endtab %}
 {% endtabs %}

 ### **INSUFFICIENT\_A\_AMOUNT or INSUFFICIENT\_B\_AMOUNT**

-> Fail with error 'PancakeRouter: INSUFFICIENT\_A\_AMOUNT'\
+> Fail with error 'BitexblockRouter: INSUFFICIENT\_A\_AMOUNT'\
 > or\
-> Fail with error 'PancakeRouter: INSUFFICIENT\_B\_AMOUNT'
+> Fail with error 'BitexblockRouter: INSUFFICIENT\_B\_AMOUNT'

 You're trying to add/remove liquidity from a liquidity pool (LP), but there isn't enough of one of the two tokens in the pair.